Political Disaster During the First Crusade: Conflicts Among Fatimids, Saljuqs, and the Saljuqs of Rum

 [53] Hillenbrand, Islamic Perspectives, 33.
 Cobb, Paradise, 81.

 [54] Malikshah’s death was sudden and followed shortly after the death of his vizier.
-The damage his death caused to the Great Saljuqs (as well as the opportunities presented to those who took power afterwards) is too great to ignore.
+The damage his death caused to the Great Saljuqs (as well as the opportunities presented to those who took power afterward) is too great to ignore.
 In short, he was most likely murdered.
 Hillenbrand, Islamic Perspectives, 33.
 Nicolle, First Crusade, 8.
 Ansary, 132.
 Cobb, Paradise, 85.

 [55] Bauer, 652.
 Ansary, 132.
 Holt, 11.